thierrydumas/context_adaptive_neural_network_based_prediction/documentation_compilation_hevcs/windows/README.md

 named "msbuild.exe" are in your %PATH%.
 3. Put the files "run_static_library_cmake.bat" and "run_static_library_build.bat"
 into the root directory of the Tensorflow repository.
-4. At line 4 of "run_static_library_cmake.bat", set `PATH_TO_SWIG_EXE` to the path
-to the SWIG executable in your system.
-5. Follow the instructions in the file "note_modifications_cmake.txt" to change the Tensorflow CMake files such that static Tensorflow libraries will be built instead of dynamic libraries.
+4. Follow the instructions in the file "note_modifications_cmake.txt" to change the Tensorflow CMake files such that static Tensorflow libraries will be built instead of dynamic libraries.
 To apply these modifications faster, you can also look at the directory "cmake_with_modifications_tensorflow_1.9.0".
 It contains the file "CMakeLists.txt" and the other CMake files with the required modifications in the case of Tensorflow 1.9.0.
-6. Run "run_static_library_cmake.bat" to create the Tensorflow Visual Studio projects and "run_static_library_build.bat" to compile static Tensorflow libraries.
+5. Run "run_static_library_cmake.bat" to create the Tensorflow Visual Studio projects and "run_static_library_build.bat" to compile static Tensorflow libraries.
 ```sh
 cd ..\tensorflow-1.9.0